 Someone perfectly described that enjoying a teacup is like a “cuddly little adventure”.
 And it is so true!
 But to get to this magical feeling, you need to allow yourself some time in your day to just focus on the simplicity of every single step of the tea ceremony.

 The tea meditation starts with the moment when you decide to make yourself a tea and you are heading towards your kettle.
 You already made the first step for achieving a bit of calm in your day.
 It means you stopped whatever you were doing and you can use this time to clear your mind.

 Many of us might consider they need more time to clear your head than just the time it takes to make a cup of tea.
 But I will explain you step by step how to enjoy the experience and you will see how this small thing can brighten up your day.
 It has the power to change your state of mind and to clear your thoughts.

 A simple tea meditation can be just following the below steps.
 But I have prepared for you some tea meditations as well which you can read next to your cup of tea.
-They will guide your mind and thoughts to help you to reach faster the calm and meditative state.
+They will guide your mind and thoughts to help you to reach faster a calm and meditative state.

 “Drink your tea slowly and reverently, as if it is the axis on which the world earth revolves – slowly, evenly, without rushing toward the future.” ― Thich Nhat Hanh

 Making a tea-cup while you are still replaying in your head all the troubles of the day will not help.
 Just try to take a deep breath and tell yourself that these 5 minutes are only yours and learn to fully enjoy them.
 Just allow yourself a brief moment to clear your mind.